Managing Python Packages

 Proxy Modules

-produces Lazy Proxy Modules.
+Requirements produces Lazy Proxy Modules.
 Importing the proxy does not import the actual

 module until the first time any module attributes (classes, functions, sub-modules, etc.) are